tethysplatform/tethys/docs/installation/update.rst

 .. note::

-    In previous versions of Tethys Platform it was required to back up the :file:`settings.py` file before upgrading and then copy your custom settings from the backup to the new :file:`settings.py` file after upgrading.
+    In previous versions of Tethys Platform it was required to backup the :file:`settings.py` file before upgrading and then copy your custom settings from the backup to the new :file:`settings.py` file after upgrading.
 As of version 3.0, this should no longer be the case.
 All custom settings should be defined in the :file:`portal_config.yml`, which is preserved during upgrades.
 See: :ref:`tethys_configuration` for more details.

 Additional Upgrade Steps for Production Installations
 -----------------------------------------------------